-One of the many Anglo-Saxon clergy who gave it try to convert the Frisians, was monk Winfrid, better known as Saint Boniface.
-However, he was murdered by the Frisians with a blow of an axe in the year 754.
-Saint Boniface tried to fend off the axe with the Holy Bible, but, somewhat surprisingly, in vain.
+One of the many Anglo-Saxon clergy who gave it try to convert the Frisians, was monk Winfrid or Wynfreth, better known as Saint Boniface (ca. 673-754).
+However, he was murdered by the Frisians with a blow of an axe on 5 June 754.
+Boniface tried to fend off the axe with the Holy Bible, but, somewhat surprisingly, in vain.
 The supposedly original, damaged bible is kept in the town of Dokkum.
 Perhaps the Frisians had a sense irony.
-In Hessen in the year 723, Boniface had felled with also an axe the holy Donar Oak of their cousins the heathen Saxons.
+At Geismar in Thuringia (Germany) in the year 723 or 724, Boniface had felled with also an axe the holy Donar Oak of their cousins the heathen Saxons.
 What goes around, comes around.

 The baby girl was raised by the unknown woman at first.
 The mother of Liafburch, who never had wished for her baby to be killed, secretly took care of her child.
 Only after the death of the grandmother of Liafburch, the mother could take her daughter into her own house.